mredig/SKUtilities/README.md

 Note: I am a relatively new programmer, so it's entirely possible I haven't made everything in the neatest, tidiest way.
 I may not have optimized everything to the best it can be.
 There may be better, or MUCH better ways of doing these things.
 However, I am creating this because I have found a use for them and figure others may be able to benefit too.
 Please don't judge!

+Also Note: Master branch is intended to be the latest stable branch.

+Also Also Note: It is possible variable names or method names may change over time to either make more intuitive or be more organized.
+I apologize for the difficulty this will cause, but in the long run I expect it to work out better.
+A find/replace will generally get you going.

 Usage:
 =========